Gurdwara Rori Sahib: Operation as a gurdwara

 Afterwards, the pond was expanded and converted into a temple tank (sarovar) by a devotee of the area named Naria and the gurdwara was constructed, most likely during the reign of Maharaja Ranjit Singh, at the location to mark its significance.
 The raising of the darbar-style gurdwara is attributed to Bhai Wadhawa Singh.
 Festivals were held at the shrine's location on Vaisakhi and the 20th day of the month of Jeth.
 There exists a land-grant of 100 bigha in the name of the gurdwara.

 The gurdwara became affiliated to the Shiromani Gurdwara Parbandhak Committee.
 During the colonial-period, the Naujawan Bharat Sabha was based in nearby Jahman village.
 As a result, some martyrs of the Indian independence movement also hailed from the local village.
 The bhog ceremony of Bhagat Singh, Sukhdev Thapar, and Shivaram Rajguru attracted five-to-seven thousand attendees to the village.

 After the partition of Punjab in 1947, the gurdwara was abandoned by Sikhs.
 Pre-partition, the nearby village of Jahman had a Sikh-majority population, with a Muslim minority belonging to landless artisans and scheduled castes.
 After 1947, land formerly owned by Sikhs surrounding the gurdwara was illegally-occupied, which amounted to 100 bigha (around 500 kanal).

 The Pakistan Rangers took possession of the former gurdwara and used it as a border outpost to survey the boundary with India.
 Civilians were not allowed to visit the former gurdwara or take photos of it while it was occupied by the Pakistani military.
+According to Yudhvir Rana of The Times of India, the Khalistani militant Wadhawa Singh Babbar of Babbar Khalsa International was housed in the gurdwara during the Punjab insurgency.
 Visiting the site in 1994, Iqbal Qaiser later wrote in a book titled Historical Sikh Shrines in Pakistan (1998) that the pond associated with the shrine had shrunk and the dome of the building needed repairs, warning of future collapse if not availed.
 In 1995, the Pakistan Rangers stopped using the shrine as a border post due to safety concerns as the building started forming cracks and also due to privacy complaints by local villagers.
 In circa 2008, the shrine was still in a relatively complete state but started decaying fast shortly thereafter.
 An outhouse was placed outside of the gurdwara by a local landlord.
 The quick decline of the site after the clearance of the Pakistan Rangers has been attributed to land-grabbers seizing land around the gurdwara.